vorachet/Systext/Readme.md

-# Systext
+# Systext (Temporary repository)

 Systext is a textual domain-specific language for systems modeling and tradeoff analysis developed as a research project from [School of Information Technology, King Mongkut's University of Technology Thonburi](https://www.sit.kmutt.ac.th/en/)

 The main design goal of Systext is to provide lightweight systems modeling that allows users to perform the following system modeling tasks

+Definition Models

-* modeling structure and behavior
+* structure and behavior
+* finite state machine
+* constraints and constraint blocks (the composition of constraints) with mathematical expressions, multiple output and shared inputs support

+Task Models

+* create structural view
+* create event view
+* create constraint view
-* modeling finite state machine
+* create finite state machine
-* modeling constraints and tradeoff analysis
+* tradeoff analysis

 # Examples